EFFECTIVE DATE: 2/28/2019

-User Generated Content: If you post content to our Site, all of the information that you post will be available to all visitors to our Site.
+User Generated Content: If you post content to our Platform, all of the information that you post will be available to all visitors to our Platform.
 We cannot prevent such information from being used in a manner that violates this Policy, the law, or your personal privacy.

 Where you have agreed to receive newsletters or similar materials from us, we will send periodic promotional or informational emails to you.
 You can opt-out of such communications by following the opt-out instructions contained in the e-mail.
 If you opt-out of receiving emails about recommendations or other information we think may interest you, we will still send you service messages about your account or any Services you have requested or received from us or other notices as required by law.